-I’m all about body weight workouts, but there is something to be said for adding a little weight sometimes.
+I’m all about bodyweight workouts, but there is something to be said for adding a little hand weights.
 I have a small collection of hand weights that gets the job done.
-Most of us women don’t need anything too complicated and this 32 pound set works great for me.
-Here’s a set in black if you don’t love bright colors as much as I do.
+Most of us don’t need anything too complicated and this 32-pound set works great for me.
+It’s on the top of my list for home gym must haves.

-Light weights are a great way to make your exercises even more effective.
-There are all sorts of studies that show women benefit from weight training including a decrease threat for osteoporosis, healthier bones and leaner muscles.
+A light hand weight is a great way to make your exercises even more effective.
+There are all sorts of studies that show women and men benefit from weight training including a decrease threat for osteoporosis, healthier bones, and leaner muscles.
 If you need some guidance on what to do with them, you can find all sorts of workout inspiration on blogs like Running in a Skirt and Pinterest.
 Start with this workout here!

 If you are a beginner and need a little less weight, you can also try this set which maxes out at 5 pounds.
 And if you want more neutral colors, here’s those same weights in black.
 For men looking for more weight, this adjustable set will work well for you.

 Kettlebells are just fun.
 Yes, you could use a hand weight to get the same kind of exercise done, but I love the momentum of a kettlebell.
 I like this set HERE which goes up to 15 pounds.
 I buy these heavier than my hand weights to really get impact from the exercises and have more versatility in the home gym.
 Most of the exercises using them involves swinging and it really engages the core and gives you a full body workout.